K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Do Jae Hak’s picture of perseverance

-Portraying the role of diligent chief resident, Jung Moon Sung made a few standout comic and emotional moments.
+Portraying the role of the diligent chief resident, Jung Moon Sung made a few standout comic and emotional moments.
 That particular scene when he confessed he had to beg the patient to do an urgent procedure taking Jun Hwan’s instruction to use his IQ, EQ, vocabulary, and superpower to save the patient loops in the mind.

-The scene of him getting a thank you note from the patient for not giving up on him generates a profound message about doctor’s fulfillment in the course they take.
+The scene of him getting a thank you note from the patient for not giving up on him generates a profound message about the doctor’s fulfillment in the course they take.

 Adorable Cameos

-Seeing the familiar faces from the production team’s old drama characters brings a smile to fans of the creative tandem.
+Seeing the familiar faces of the production team’s old drama characters brings a smile to fans of the creative tandem.
 Characters from the Reply series and Prison Playbook made a quick but striking stop to bring additional zest to the series.

 Hospital Playlist Series Musings